Dmitry Lelyushenko: 1943 and 1944 – Soviet victories

 The following 2 years were successful for forces under Lelyushenko's command.
-Despite not being directly involved at Kursk they were part of the strategic offensives that followed in order to exploit the failure of the German effort.
+Despite not being directly involved at Kursk, they were part of the strategic offensives that followed in order to exploit the failure of the German effort.
 Given command of the 4th Tank Army in March 1944, his troops and tanks seized strategically valuable Kamenets-Podolsky on 26 March and trapped – for a while at least – the 1st Panzer Army.

 The Soviet offensive Operation Bagration in the summer of 1944 saw Lelyushenko command the 4th Tank Army in cooperation with 3rd Guards Tank Army as the 1st Ukrainian Front (Front being the Soviet term for the largest operational grouping of forces and consisting usually of multiple armies with support units) drove forward against German Army Group Northern Ukraine.
 27 July, two weeks into the offensive, these forces took Lvov and Lelyushenko's Army subsequently covered 200 km into the Vistula bridgehead by mid-August.

 However casualties were very high and the Army had to reequip after over 90% AFV casualties in killed or wounded.
 Not until the following year would they again advance.

 Final stages of the war

 With Soviet forces in the ascendancy, 4th Tank Army attacked in the Keltse area on 11 January 1945 as part of its Front's offensive.
 Driving through German defensive lines they encountered a strong armoured reserve, 24 Panzer Corps, near Maleshov.
-Lelyushenko managed the armoured battle that followed, in which up to 1000 tanks were committed, defeating the German counter-attack and destroying much of the reserve involved, before ordering his forces across the Oder river.
+Lelyushenko managed the armoured battle that followed, in which up to 1,000 tanks were committed, defeating the German counter-attack and destroying much of the reserve involved, before ordering his forces across the Oder river.

 This action resulted in him winning his second Hero of the Soviet Union Award.

 During the last weeks of war, Lelyushenko took his armoured command first to the suburbs of Berlin, where they assisted in the advance into the Reich capital, and subsequently to Prague where they were also involved in a city assault.
 This was the last combat action he saw during the war.

 Later life and death

 Lelyushenko became an Army General in 1959, eventually retiring from the Soviet military in 1964.
-He was twice a recipient of the Hero of the Soviet Union (awarded in 7 April 1940 and 5 April 1945) and was also a recipient of the Hero of Czechoslovakia (awarded in 30 May 1970).
+He was twice a recipient of the Hero of the Soviet Union (awarded on 7 April 1940 and 5 April 1945) and was also a recipient of the Hero of Czechoslovakia (awarded on 30 May 1970).
 He died on 20 July 1987, in Moscow, at the age of 85.